A few things that can be good to know, sorted by category.

 A touch Italian

-Many Italians won’t speak anything other than Italian with you, but of course there are plenty exceptions.
-It is often much appreciated if you try to learn some of the language and culture so practicing a few sentences that can order you a cappuccino never hurts.
+Many Italians speak French, but not always English.
+Whatever the situation, it is often much appreciated if you try to learn some of the language and culture so practicing a few sentences that can order you a cappuccino never hurts.
 Once you have shown that you are putting in effort (and usually some hand gestures help), it usually ends pleasantly with them understanding enough to help you.
-From past experiences, French seems to be a good alternative ito English as well.

 Locating things in the house